 3

-Raising your excess to $2,500 or $5,000 can reduce premiums.
-Only do this if you can comfortably afford the higher excess.
+Setting your excess at $2,500 or $5,000 can meaningfully reduce your annual premium.
+Only choose an excess level you can comfortably cover.

 4